SovereignCloudStack/website/source/About/index.en.md

 With Sovereign Cloud Stack, we aim to have fairly stable software infrastructure at the base layer, while accommodating rapid change at higher layers.
-Having a fairly sustainable base layer in place avoids the need for operators to contantly rebuild the base layers.
+Having a fairly sustainable base layer in place avoids the need for operators to constantly rebuild the base layers.

 This also creates the space to work on sustainability with respect to energy consumption: Automating energy-aware placement decisions and using